stefanbylund/zxnext_layer2_demo/README.md

 * zxnext_misc_demo: This program tests layer priorities and drawing on the main and shadow layer 2 screens paged to the top 16K RAM instead of the bottom 16K.

+**Note:** This project still works but is a bit out-of-date.
+It will be updated someday when I have the time ;)

 ## Download

 The latest version of these programs along with their source code and resources